agentrickard/domain/README.txt

 After you create a record, you may edit or delete it as you see fit.

-NOTE: As a result of module installation, you will never have a Domain with the domain_id of 2 if you did not use Domain Access prior to 6.x.2.0.
+NOTE: As a result of module installation, you will never have a Domain with the domain_id of 1 if you did not use Domain Access prior to 6.x.2.0.
 This is by design and will not affect the module.

+NOTE: When editing a domain record, Domain Access runs an http request to see if the domain is responding properly.
+This test checks for the presence of the module's the file '200.png' inside the module's 'test' directory.
+If a 200 "found" reply is not returned, you will see an message warning you that your DNS may not be configured properly.
+This message is intended to help you debug your DNS configuration and may be safely ignored.

 ----
 4.8 Node Settings